neoforged/.github/primers/1.21.6/index.md

         - `$GhastMoveControl` is now public, taking in whether it should be careful when moving and its speed
         - `$RandomFloatAroundGoal` is now `public`, taking in a `Mob` and a block distance
     - `Phantom` now implements `Mob`
+- `net.minecraft.world.item.ItemStack`
-- `net.minecraft.world.item.ItemStack#forEachModifier` now takes in a `TriConsumer` that provides the modifier display
+    - `forEachModifier` now takes in a `TriConsumer` that provides the modifier display
+    - `hurtAndBreak` now has an overload which gets the `EquipmentSlot` from the `InteractionHand`
 - `net.minecraft.world.level.block.sounds.AmbientDesertBlockSoundsPlayer#playAmbientBlockSounds` has been split into `playAmbientSandSounds`, `playAmbientDryGrassSounds`, `playAmbientDeadBushSounds`, `shouldPlayDesertDryVegetationBlockSounds`; not one-to-one
 - `net.minecraft.world.level.dimension.DimensionType` now takes in an optional integer representing the cloud height level
 - `net.minecraft.world.level.storage.DataVersion` is now a record